jamduf/senior-thesis/README.md

 GarmentCode:
 - https://github.com/maria-korosteleva/GarmentCode

-If you use this repository for research purposes, please also cite the original GarmentCode work.

 The machine learning models in this repository were trained on processed garment/body data generated from GarmentCode assets.

 # Current Status